Aleph-Alpha/pharia-engine/doc/src/skill-deployment.md

 With our GitLab registry, any user name will work, as long as you use a access token.
 You can generate a token on your profile page.
 It is necessary to include write privilege.

-Everyone is welcomed to explore in the shared `playgound` namespace, a skill registry is provided at <https://gitlab.aleph-alpha.de/engineering/pharia-kernel-playground>.
+Everyone is welcomed to explore in the shared `playground` namespace, a skill registry is provided at <https://gitlab.aleph-alpha.de/engineering/pharia-kernel-playground>.

 ## Configuring namespace